 Kajima Corporation, one of the oldest and largest construction companies in Japan has subsidiaries across Asia, Oceania, Europe and North America.
 With 7,600+ employees, the skyscraper and the bridge-building company was looking for a solution that could help them unify HR information across the whole company.
 Kajima Corporation decided to implement Oracle HCM Cloud to resolve this challenge due to its advanced HR, Talent Management and Workforce Management, as well as the ability to analyse company-wide HR data.
 They’ve now left legacy systems behind and are able to engage with the thousands of new and current employees across the business.

 “Our HR information unification is now underway in a single system, allowing us to analyse company-wide HR data.
 We will work strategically on staffing for the right people, and to foster successors.“ – Takashi Dedachi, HR Manager, Kajima Corporation.

 Improving software accessibility

-IBVI (Industries for the Blind and Visually Impaired) is an organisation that manufactures office supplies and custom furniture, as well as providing warehouse and distribution solutions.
+IBVI (Industries for the Blind and Visually Impaired) is an organisation that manufactures office supplies and custom furniture, as well as provides warehouse and distribution solutions.
 IBVI focuses on employing and creating opportunities within their business for blind and visually impaired individuals.
-These employees, who currently represent more than 80% of its direct-labour workforce, performe a range of jobs, from assembling tool kits to office roles.
+These employees, who currently represent more than 80% of its direct-labour workforce, perform a range of jobs, from assembling tool kits to office roles.

 Oracle Cloud Applications’ compatibility with technologies such as JAWS text-to-speech and Zoomtext screen reader has enabled visually-impaired employees to navigate Oracle ERP Cloud to take on tasks such as tracking orders, and at a management level it has given IBVI the capability of combining data from Finance, HR Production and more to help identify opportunities within the business to hire more visually impaired employees.